-The control menu appears down the left side of the screen as a row of six icons.
+The control menu appears down the left side of the screen as a row of seven icons.
 See if you can find it on your version of Google Earth.

 Find the map controls

 On the bottom right of the screen are the map controls.
-You can learn about what these do in the Exploring Google Earth course.
+You can learn about what these do in our Exploring Google Earth course.